J35P312/SVDB/README.md

 # SVDB
 SVDB is a toolkit for constructing and querying structural variant databases.
 The databases are constructed using the output vcf files from structural variant callers such as TIDDIT, Manta, Fermikit or Delly.
+SVDB may also be used to merge SV  vcf files from multiple callers or individuals.

+# Supported public databases
+SVDB query supports public databases such as thousand genomes SV map and Gnomad SV, as well as most multisample SV vcf files

-Additionally, the thousand genomes structural variant calls may also be used as a database: ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase3/integrated_sv_map/
+The thousand genomes SV database:

+ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase3/integrated_sv_map/

-or the swegen SVDB:
+The swegen SVDB:

 https://swefreq.nbis.se/

-or the GNOMAD SV:
+The GNOMAD SV database:

 https://storage.googleapis.com/gnomad-public/papers/2019-sv/gnomad_v2_sv.sites.vcf.gz